Charity & Social Service Honors

 In addition to its Great Upper Church and Crypt Church, the Basilica houses over 70 chapels and oratories, and the largest collection of contemporary ecclesiastical art in the world.

-The Basilica receives nearly one million visitors annually and has been visited by Pope Benedict XVI and the late Pope John Paul II and Mother Teresa, among others.
+The Basilica receives nearly one million visitors annually and has been visited by Pope Francis, Pope Benedict XVI and the late Pope John Paul II and Mother Teresa, among others.

 Open 365 days a year, the Basilica offers daily Masses, confessions and guided tours, as well as a gift shop, bookstore and cafeteria.
 All are welcome.

 FOR MORE INFORMATION:

 Director of Communications